21 January 2022

 So whilst in Guernsey companies are free to return capital and earnings to investors without recourse to the Courts and without creditor approval, there remain, nonetheless, considerable incentives for complying fully with the prescribed procedures.

 The consent of the shareholder transferors must be obtained for the acquisition and a contract for the acquisition of shares must be authorised by shareholders.
-If the purchase is an “off-market acquisition”, the proposed contract must be authorised by a special resolution of the company before the contract is entered into and an expiry date for the authority must e set out in the resolution.
+If the purchase is an “off-market acquisition”, the proposed contract must be authorised by an ordinary resolution of the company before the contract is entered into and an expiry date for the authority must be set out in the resolution.

 In the case of a “market acquisition” (broadly, involving an acquisition of shares on a recognised investment exchange pursuant to a marketing arrangement) the acquisition need only be first authorised by ordinary resolution of the company unless a live authority is already present in the Memorandum and Articles.
 Wherever the authority appears, it may be general or limited to the acquisition of particular classes or descriptions of shares and it may be subject to conditions.
 In any event, it must set out (i) the maximum number of shares authorised to be acquired, (ii) determine both the maximum and minimum prices which may be paid for the shares and (iii) specify the expiry date of the authority.
 When conferring or renewing an authority by ordinary resolution, the date on which the new authority expires cannot be a date later than eighteen months after the date the resolution was passed.